 The Direct Unsubsidized Loan enables undergraduate or graduate students to borrow money to pay for their educational expenses regardless of financial need.
 Interest accrues on an unsubsidized loan while a student is in school.
 The student may choose to pay the interest while in school to avoid paying interest on interest.

-- To request a loan, log in to Portal and complete the Federal Stafford Loan Request.
+- To request a loan, log in to Portal and follow the steps below:

 - Select Financial Aid.

 - Click on "Request a New Loan" from the financial aid drop down menu.

 - Must be enrolled in a minimum of 6 credits.

 - The Direct Subsidized Loan enables undergraduate or graduate students who show financial need to borrow money to help pay for their educational expenses.
 Generally, interest does not accrue until you graduate, withdraw from school or drop below half-time.
 If you receive Direct Stafford Subsidized Loans for the first time on or after July 1, 2013, you may start incurring interest while in school.

 - Interest accrues on an unsubsidized loan while you are in school.
 You may choose to pay the interest while in school or capitalize the interest.

 Interest rates will be a “variable-fixed” rate.
 This means you may receive a new rate with each new loan, but the rate will be fixed for the life of the loan.
 New interest rates will be set each July 1 through the following June 30 by the Department of Education.

 All Federal Direct (Stafford) Subsidized and Unsubsidized Loans for undergraduate students with a first disbursement on or after July 1, 2019 through June 30, 2020 will have an interest rate of 4.53%.

 Federal Direct (Stafford) Loans initially disbursed as of October 1, 2019 will require a 1.059% origination fee which will be deducted prior to being disbursed to Delta College.